OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

      0 net_172        no vbr0     172.16.0.201    02:00:ac:10:00:c9
                                   fe80::400:acff:fe10:c9

-    VIRTUAL MACHINE TEMPLATE
-    CPU="1"
-    GRAPHICS=[
-      LISTEN="0.0.0.0",
-      PORT="5911",
-      TYPE="vnc" ]
-    MEMORY="512"
-    OS=[
-      ARCH="x86_64" ]
-    TEMPLATE_ID="0"
-    VCPU="1"

 The IDs are assigned in the same order the disks were defined in the :ref:`VM template <template>`.

-The next command will register a new image called *SO upgrade*, that will be ready as soon as the VM is shut down.
+The next command will register a new image called "SO upgraded", that will be ready as soon as the VM is shut down.
 Till then the image will be locked, and so you cannot use it.

 .. code::